 If they say yes, ask them, “How often do you go into my site and run updates?”
 If their answer is more than every few days, then you need to find a better option.

-I often see problems when a web developer has paid for a theme or plugin from their own account, and then doesn’t run the updates for the paid theme or plugin.
+I often see problems when a web designer has paid for a theme or plugin from their own account, and then doesn’t run the updates for the paid theme or plugin.
 The small business owner doesn’t know what they don’t know about their website.
-They are not aware that many paid themes or plugins only have a limited update term, and then they are on their own unless the developer pays the licence fee and actively goes in and runs the updates on their behalf or gets the person to buy their own licence.
+They are not aware that many paid themes or plugins only have a limited update term, and then they are on their own unless the designer pays the licence fee and actively goes in and runs the updates on their behalf or gets the person to buy their own licence.

-Web Developer Question Summary:
+Web Designer Question Summary: